-- Refers to systems thinking, biophilia, cognition and perception, social interactions, and contextualizing human experience and behavior in environments. - Examples could include precedent studies, case studies, surveys, observations, peer-reviewed literature, and focus groups - Refers broadly to "the design of products and environments to be useable by all people to the greatest extent possible, without the need for adaptation or specialized design."
+- Refers to systems thinking, biophilia, cognition and perception, social interactions, and contextualizing human experience and behavior in environments. - Examples could include both qualitative and quantitative data, such as precedent studies, case studies, surveys, observations, peer-reviewed literature, and focus groups. - Refers broadly to "the design of products and environments to be useable by all people to the greatest extent possible, without the need for adaptation or specialized design."
 Quote attributed to Ron Mace, excerpted from North Carolina State University Center for Universal Design website.
 ADA and similar Canadian regulations are addressed in Standard 16.